Orange County, Virginia: Wine

+Development issues

 In September 2008, Wal-Mart submitted an application for a special use permit to build a 141000 sqft Supercenter store less than a quarter of a mile from the National Park Service boundary of the Wilderness Battlefield.
 It was to be situated on a 52 acre tract just north of the Route 3/Route 20 intersection in eastern Orange County.
-The Orange County Board of Supervisors formally approved the application on 25 August 2009.
-On 23 September 2009, the National Trust for Historical Preservation, Friends of the Wilderness Battlefield and six nearby citizens filed suit against the Board of Supervisors claiming the store was likely to produce a significant increase in traffic and subsequent development, among other counts.
+The Orange County Board of Supervisors formally approved the application on August 25, 2009.
+On September 23, 2009, the National Trust for Historical Preservation, Friends of the Wilderness Battlefield and six nearby citizens filed suit against the Board of Supervisors claiming the store was likely to produce a significant increase in traffic and subsequent development, among other counts.
 The National Trust was dropped from the suit for lack of legal standing, and Wal-Mart, its chosen developer and the property owner were later named as additional defendants.

 The lawsuit attracted national media attention, with the actor Robert Duvall and the filmmaker Ken Burns taking a formal stand against the project.
-On 26 January 2011, the morning before the trial was set to begin, Wal-Mart submitted a statement to the court abandoning its plans for the store.
+On January 26, 2011, the morning before the trial was set to begin, Wal-Mart submitted a statement to the court abandoning its plans for the store.
 In that statement, the company also agreed to purchase the subject property without developing it, to reimburse Orange County for its legal and administrative expenses related to the lawsuit and to find another site elsewhere in the county.
-The lawsuit was formally dismissed on 12 May 12011.
+The lawsuit was formally dismissed on 12 May 2011.

-Wal-Mart announced its selection on 23 May 2011 of a new site in the county, approximately 4 miles west of the original site, in the Germanna area of Locust Grove.
-Following approval of a new special use permit from the Board of Supervisors, the new store officially opened on 10 July 2013.
+Wal-Mart announced its selection on May 23, 2011, of a new site in the county, approximately 4 miles west of the original site, in the Germanna area of Locust Grove.
+Following approval of a new special use permit from the Board of Supervisors, the new store officially opened on July 10, 2013.
 The original plaintiffs in the lawsuit, along with other preservationist groups, expressed approval of Wal-Mart's new site and its decision to abandon the original plans.
 In August 2013, Wal-Mart dedicated 25 feet of right-of-way from the original site to the Commonwealth of Virginia and 70 feet of right-of-way to the county for future transportation improvements.
 In September 2013, Walmart deeded the remainder of the site (approximately 48 acres) to the Virginia Department of Historic Resources.